 - It Makes Your Blog Sticky.
 When you have a lot of posts, especially if you place relevant links within posts that lead to other posts on your site, your blog will be “sticky.”
 In other words, readers will hang around for a while as they move from reading one post to another.
 The stickier your blog is, the higher your overall page views will be.
 That helps greatly with monetization strategies such as advertising; advertisers are interested in how many eyes are on your site when it comes to paying you for ads or offering brand sponsorships.

 Most blogging experts claim you need at least 10,000 page views per month before you can start earning significant income from your blog.
-For tips on how to direct traffic to your website, see our piece on blog traffic generation.

 Once you’ve hit 10,000 page views per month, you can start implementing monetization strategies.
 Keep in mind that some methods can work well with only a modest amount of traffic, while others need massive traffic – potentially hundreds of thousands or even millions of page views per month – to effectively earn you an income.